Horatio Nelson, 1st Viscount Nelson: Hunting the French

-Nelson passed through the Straits of Gibraltar, and took up position off Toulon, by 17 May, but his squadron was dispersed and blown southwards by a strong gale which struck the area, on 20 May.
-While the British were battling the storm, Napoleon had sailed with his invasion fleet under the command of Vice Admiral François-Paul Brueys d'Aigalliers.
-Nelson, having been reinforced with a number of ships from St Vincent, went in pursuit.

-Nelson began searching the Italian coast for Napoleon's fleet, but was hampered by a lack of frigates that could operate as fast scouts.
-Napoleon had already arrived at Malta and, after a show of force, secured the island's surrender.
-Nelson followed him there, but by the time he arrived, the French had already left.
+Nelson passed through the Strait of Gibraltar and took up position off Toulon by 17 May, but his squadron was dispersed and blown southwards by a strong gale which struck the area on 20 May.
+While the British were battling the storm, Napoleon sailed with his invasion fleet commanded by Vice Admiral François-Paul Brueys d'Aigalliers.
+Nelson, reinforced with a number of ships from St Vincent, went in pursuit.
+Nelson began searching the Italian coast for Napoleon's fleet, but was hampered by a lack of frigates which could operate as fast scouts.
+Napoleon had already arrived at Malta and secured the island's surrender after a show of force.
+Nelson followed him there, but the French had already left by the time he arrived.
 After a conference with his captains, he decided Napoleon's most likely destination now was Egypt and headed for Alexandria.
-However, upon Nelson's arrival, on 28 June, he found no sign of the French.
+However, upon Nelson's arrival on 28 June, he found no sign of the French.
 Dismayed, he withdrew and began searching to the east of the port.
-During this time, on 1 July, Napoleon's fleet arrived in Alexandria and landed their forces unopposed.
-Brueys anchored his fleet in Aboukir Bay, ready to support Napoleon, if required.
+During this time, Napoleon's fleet arrived in Alexandria on 1 July and landed their forces unopposed.
+Brueys anchored his fleet in Aboukir Bay, ready to support Napoleon if required.

-Nelson, meanwhile, had crossed the Mediterranean again, in a fruitless attempt to locate the French, and returned to Naples to re-provision.
+Meanwhile, Nelson had crossed the Mediterranean again in a fruitless attempt to locate the French, and returned to Naples to re-provision.
 When he again set sail, his intentions were to search the seas off Cyprus, but he decided to pass Alexandria again for a final check.
 Along the way, his force found and captured a French merchant ship, which provided the first news of the French fleet: they had passed south-east of Crete a month prior—heading to Alexandria.
 Nelson hurried to the port, but again found it empty of the French.
-Searching along the coast, he finally discovered the French fleet in Aboukir Bay, on 1 August 1798.
+Searching along the coast, he finally discovered the French fleet in Aboukir Bay on 1 August 1798.